Pixel-Softwares-com/statistics/docs/usage/StatisticsProviders/part-1-overview&general-usage.md

 ### Why it is required :
-Generally you need to use  typed class to request it to do some statistical operations , There are some common StatisticsProviders made ready to use for you , But you maybe need to make a custom one ....
+Generally you need to use  typed class to request it to do some statistical operations , There are some common StatisticsProviders made ready to use for you (They do some operations instead of you) , But you maybe need to make a custom one and customize your operations yourself ....
 The two ways will be explained in this documentation .

 <hr>